-What Is a Long Exposure?
+What is a Long Exposure?

-You can also use long exposures for capturing moving bodies of water such as river streams and waterfalls.
+You can also use long exposure for capturing celestial bodies such as clouds and stars.
+Since they move across the sky, they will register as light trails and create ghostly elements in your camera.
+Long exposures are also great for capturing moving bodies of water such as river streams and waterfalls.
 When you open up your shutter, the motion of the water ends up looking smooth and creamy.

-Use a Tripod to Stabilise Your Camera
+1. Use a Tripod to Stabilise Your iPhone

 Using long exposure requires keeping the shutter open for a long time.
 If you don’t keep it stable, it will produce blurry images.
 So how do you solve this problem?